 To be fair, Paul Cornell is a good ‘Doctor Who’ writer and he delivers a fairly decent adventure in this animated story.
 But I didn’t feel the story was exciting enough and there were things about the story that got me less interested while watching it.
 Also the episode lengths feel shorter at 15 minutes each.

 Now I can appreciate that being the case considering this was released on the BBC website not on TV.
 You can only have a certain amount of time to show an episode of ‘Doctor Who’ due to memory space.
 But with advances in technology in recent years, I would’ve preferred a longer story instead of shorter.

-It also isn’t the most exciting story to watch despite its shorter length in episode.
+Also, it isn’t the most exciting story to watch despite the shorter length in episodes.
 It’s basically an alien invasion story and the characters feel bland in their execution.
 It’s not something you’d get with certain classic series and new series ‘Doctor Who’ stories that do have strong character development.

 Richard E. Grant stars as the Doctor in this animated adventure.
 In ‘Doctor Who’ circles, Richard E. Grant previously played one of the Doctors in ‘The Curse of Fatal Death’ Comic Relief sketch.
 He would later go on to play Dr. Simeon in ‘The Snowmen’ and ‘The Name of the Doctor’ stories with Matt Smith.

 Regarding his Doctor in ‘Scream of the Shalka’…I’m not a fan.
 Don’t get me wrong, Richard E. Grant is a good actor and I would’ve liked it if his Doctor had more screen time.
 But I don’t feel his Doctor is the friendliest of incarnations despite being an alternative version.
 He seems so grumpy and arrogant.